ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 ![fig7](figures/07.png)

 Click the Create button.
-After creating the project, you will have a single source file called Arm64EC.Porting.Vectors.cpp.
-Rename this file as Vectors.cpp.
+After creating the project, you will have a single source file called `Arm64EC.Porting.Vectors.cpp`.
+Rename this file as `Vectors.cpp`.

-Replace the default content of Vectors.cpp with the content shown below:
+Replace the default content of `Vectors.cpp` with the content shown below:

 ```cpp
 #include "Vectors.h"